mysql/mysql-utilities/doc/man/mysqldiff.rst

 .. option:: --changes-for=DIRECTION

-   specify the server to show transformations to match the other server.
+   Specify the server to show transformations to match the other server.
 For example, to see the transformation for transforming server1 to match server2, use --changes-for=server1.
 Valid values are 'server1' or 'server2'.
-The default is 'server1'
+The default is 'server1'.

 .. option:: --difftype=<difftype>, -d<difftype>

-   display differences in context format either unified, context, differ, or sql (default: unified)
+   Display differences in context format either unified, context, differ, or sql (default: unified).

 .. option:: --force

-   do not halt at the first difference found.
-Process all objects
+   Do not halt at the first difference found.
+Process all objects.

 .. option:: --quiet

-   do not print anything.
-Return only success or fail as exit code
+   Do not print anything.
+Return only success or fail as exit code.

 .. option:: --server1=<source>

-   connection information for the first server in the form:
+   Connection information for the first server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --server2=<source>

-   connection information for the second server in the form:
+   Connection information for the second server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --show-reverse

-   produce a transformation report containing the SQL statements to conform the object definitions specified in reverse.
+   Produce a transformation report containing the SQL statements to conform the object definitions specified in reverse.
 For example if --changes-for is set to server1, also generate the transformation for server2.
-Note: the reverse changes are annotated and marked as comments
+Note: the reverse changes are annotated and marked as comments.

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --version